nabto/nabto5-beta-release/4.0/README.md

  * User experience updates in the could console

 ## Limitations and known issues in this release
-  * API error codes in the device is not fully implemented.
+  * API error codes in the device are not fully implemented.
 For now, just check for `NABTO_DEVICE_OK` when checking for success, detailed error codes when status is not OK cannot yet be fully trusted (but will be different than the OK codes in case of